-WIOA requires ABE programs to provide explicit and systematic instruction in these four essential components to adult learners of all levels.
+Context: WIOA requires ABE programs to provide explicit and systematic instruction in essential components of reading to adult learners of all levels.
 Explicit and systematic instruction is also good practice for effectively serving our population of students with learning challenges.

 Research has identified that four components—alphabetics, fluency, vocabulary, and comprehension—are essential in how reading develops, and essential in the reading process.

 What is EBRI?
 Evidence-Based Reading Instruction (EBRI) refers to practices for teaching the components of reading, grounded in research and professional wisdom.
 EBRI strategies support students with struggles, challenges, and learning difficulties.

 - Using individual diagnostic assessments to determine appropriate reading levels and instructional priorities